intermedi8/IM8-qTranslate-WooCommerce/readme.txt

 2. **Front-end example** - Direct comparison of how a single product looks like in English and German.

 == Changelog ==

+= 1.5.4 =
+* reset plugin init priority from 0 to default (10)
+* rewrite conditional in `init_on_demand` function to make plugin work with qTranslate forks
+* compatible up to WordPress 3.9
+* compatible up to WooCommerce 2.1.7

 = 1.5.3 =
 * added `site_url` filter for comment form to keep the current language when submitting a product review